 It’s been my joy and privilege to be your head of school for 16 years now.
-For 18 years, I’ve walked alongside you as a school parent: sitting beside you at football games, clapping proudly with you as our children played the recorder in the spring music festival, and marking the passage of time as they moved from elementary to junior high, then junior high to high school, then from high school, right on out the door.
+For 18 years, I’ve walked alongside you as a school parent: sitting beside you at football games, clapping proudly with you as our children played the recorder in the spring music festival, and marking the passage of time as they moved from elementary to middle school, then middle school to high school, then from high school, right on out the door.

 This place, these people, and these moments resonate deeply in my soul.

 This is our last time around the track.
 Our youngest, the caboose, is a senior, readying herself to leave our station.
 I’m pretty sad about it, to be honest.
 With my other two, I was ready.
 God has a way of readying your heart for your children to leave your home, usually manifested in butting heads with them as they become independent and anxious to leave.
 Not this one, though.
 I think this one is going to hurt.

 I’m always pretty reflective at the beginning of the school year, but this year I find myself even more so, as my wife and I enter what will be our last year of kids in our home.
 So, as we celebrate and hold precious each one of our “lasts”- last first day of school, last meet-the-teacher night, and last Homecoming- I’ve been thinking about what, for many of you, might be your “first.”
 Maybe your oldest is just beginning school, or maybe you’re on the front end of your child’s schooling years.
 If so, I’m a little envious of you, all the while thinking how I would never, ever want to do it over again.
 Brad Paisley wrote a song a few years ago called, “A Letter to Me,” musing on what he would tell his 16-year-old self if he could write a letter to that kid.
 I was thinking about my own letter to me, what I would say to myself if I was just beginning this ride all over again.
 It would probably be way too long for a blog, but here are one or three of the things I think I’d say: